JimKnowler/SpaceInvaders8080/README.md

 ## Space Invaders

-By default, the emulator will run the Taito Space Invaders ROM
+By default, the emulator will run the original `Taito Space Invaders ROM`.

 ## Instructions